bilalnurhusien/MedianMaintenance/readme.txt

 Implemented a variant of the median maintenance algorithm using max and min heaps.

 Input File:
-The text file (Median.txt) contains a list of the integers from 1 to 10000 in unsorted order.
+The text file (Median.txt) contains a list of integers from 1 to 10000 in unsorted order.
 The numbers are treated as a stream of integers arriving one by one.
 Let xi denote the ith number of the file.
 The kth median mk is defined as the median of the numbers x1,...,xk.
-If k is odd, then mk is the ((k+1)/2)th smallest number among x1,...,xk; if k is even, then mk is the (k/2)th smallest number among x1,...,xk.
+If k is odd, then mk is the((k+1)/2)th smallest number among x1,...,xk; if k is even, then mk is the (k/2)th smallest number among x1,...,xk.

 The input file was taken from an Algorithms and Analysis course from Stanford, taught by Tim Roughgarden.